jeffreyjackson/SFDateUtil/README.md

 # SFDateUtil

-SFDateUtil is no longer available in Salesforce Mobile SDK 4.0 I created this class in an attempt to bridge a legacy gap with an existing application.
+SFDateUtil is no longer available in Salesforce Mobile SDK 4.0 <br> I created this class in an attempt to bridge a legacy gap with an existing application.

 ## Related